2016 One-Day Student-Centered Workshop on Innovative Solutions to Business Challenges Leading to Paid Internships

 To maximize Eni’s energy industry and ensure Eni’s sustained global presence as a major energy industry, the students in the Eni groups offered a number of innovative suggestions.
 Their model pointed to transparency in risk analysis and in today’s changing market they recommended that the company focus its R&D on renewable energies.
 The four groups agreed on the need to direct the company’s future efforts to natural gas rather than oil in accordance with the Paris Agreement involving 155 countries, which will come into effect in 2017, requiring many of them to reduce carbon emissions.

-The reasons given for converting to natural gas included a growing public demand, financial gain since gas is cheaper, and a beneficial environmental impact by using a cleaner energy source.
+The reasons given for converting to natural gas included a growing public demand, financial gain since gas is cheaper, and the beneficial environmental impact of using a cleaner energy source.

-To apply natural capital to Eni their model included a more focused use of technological innovations in R&D, a more efficient approach to extraction, production and transportation, and social responsibility in the form of transforming coal plants into natural gas.
-They further proposed converting conventional refineries into bio-refineries and concentrate more on offshore drilling to reduce the negative effect on the environment.
-A group even offered Eni the option of raising the price of oil and petroleum products and use the extra revenue to fund pro-environment projects that will benefit clients in the long-term.
+To apply natural capital to Eni their model included a more focused use of technological innovations in R&D, a more efficient approach to extraction, production, and transportation, and social responsibility in the form of transforming coal plants into natural gas.
+They further proposed converting conventional refineries into bio-refineries and concentrating more on offshore drilling to reduce the negative effect on the environment.
+A group even offered Eni the option of raising the price of oil and petroleum products and using the extra revenue to fund pro-environment projects that will benefit clients in the long term.

-They also advised to expand what Eni is accomplishing in Venice and commit to reduce GHG emissions by transforming existing refineries to biofuel, export green diesel to Europe, produce green jet fuel, and focus on environmental resources for the public good to benefit all people.
+They also advised expanding what Eni is accomplishing in Venice and committing to reduce GHG emissions by transforming existing refineries to biofuel, exporting green diesel to Europe, producing green jet fuel, and focusing on environmental resources for the public good to benefit all people.